 Spiced Dried Apple Chips

-You can make your own crunchy, snack-y apple chips at home anytime you’d like, and you can spice them up with all of your favorite ingredients, especially now that apples are practically everywhere.
-Don’t you love apple season?
+You can make your own crunchy, snack-y apple chips at home anytime you'd like. and you can spice them up with all of your favorite ingredients.
+This is a recipe that's great year-round, since apples are pretty much always readily available at the grocery store.

-It’s a simple process, really.
-In a nutshell, you’ll rinse and dry your apples, then slice them to 1/4″ slices.
-Toss them in a bowl with lime juice then sprinkle them with whatever types of seasonings suit your taste buds.
-For me, I love the combination of apples with ginger and nutmeg – such CLASSIC combinations – but I also love the fresh pop of mint and basil, and the zesty heat of chili peppers (obvi).
+- Get creative with the spices.
+For me, I love the combination of apples with ginger and nutmeg - such CLASSIC combinations - but I also love the fresh pop of mint and basil, and the zesty heat of chili peppers (obvi).

+- Adjust your spice level.
 I used a ghost powder mix from peppers I dried using my dehydrator (see how awesome a dehydrator can be?), but feel free to use whatever heat level you prefer.
-That goes for the spice choices.
-Use whatever you’re in the mood for.

-Pop them into your dehydrator at 135 degrees F and let them dry for 10-12 hours or so.
-Your dehydrator will probably have a “fruit” setting, so be sure to follow the instructions for your particular dehydrator model.
+- Use the instructions for your dehydrator.
+Pop them into your dehydrator at 135°F and let them dry for 10-12 hours or so.
+Your dehydrator will probably have a "fruit" setting, so be sure to follow the instructions for your particular dehydrator model.

 If you do not yet own a dehydrator, I urge you to order one up.
 I LOVE my dehydrators (yes, I own two) and use them all the time.
 They're essential for making leathers, jerky, spice blends, preserving in general and more.
 Here are links to the two that I personally own (Affiliate Links, my friends!
 FYI):